mickasmt/hrnet-app/README.md

 ### 1.1 Description

-ArgentBank is a banking app where the user can connect to his account and see his last transactions.
+Hrnet is a management app where the user can insert/list data employees in a database.

 ### 1.2 Dependencies